 STEP 5.
 Send for a copy of your CORI report a few weeks later if you win your case.
 If the sealed cases are still on the CORI report, contact the Probation Department at the courthouse for help.
 If that does not resolve the problem, seek advice from an attorney.

 AFTER THE RECORD IS SEALED

-After your case is sealed, the law states that you may answer you have "no record" as to the sealed record when you apply for jobs, housing and occupational licenses.
+After your case is sealed, the law states that you may answer "no record" as to that sealed record when you apply for jobs.
 G.L. c.
 276, § 100A.

 FOR MORE INFORMATION